 Limitations¶

-This page covers the limitations most relevant to distribution users.
+This page covers what you lost when you chose compose over Kubernetes, scoped to what matters when running the tool day-to-day.
 For the exhaustive technical breakdown — including what's ignored, what's silently dropped, and the full existential crisis — see Limitations on docs.dekube.io.

 Key limitations¶